chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Chef Infra Server UI lets you:

-- Create a data bag.
+- Create a data bag
-- List all the data bags in one place.
+- View all data bags
-- Search for a specific data bag item from a list of items.
+- Search for a specific data bag item
-- Create a data bag item.
+- Create a data bag item
-- Edit a data bag item.
+- Edit a data bag item
-- Delete a data bag item.
+- Delete a data bag item
-- Delete a data bag.
+- Delete a data bag

 #### Create a Data Bag